 And mobile lending has made this opportunity easier to access than ever before.

 But insufficient knowledge of CRBs, the implications of NPLs and the credit system in general can all too easily take this opportunity away from borrowers.
 One default and they may find themselves struggling to borrow again.

 Moreover, people need to know how to protect themselves.
 The sector is rife with scammers, and borrowers must be aware to raise a red flag when confronted by institutions offering unrealistic benefits, asking for registration fees, or using unverified social media data to assess credit-worthiness, to name just a few malpractices.
 Further, in an increasingly digital and integrated financial sector, cybercrime is an increasingly potent threat, with mobile money services opening up new avenues for cyber criminals to breach payment systems and customer databases.

 Filling the knowledge gap

-Through our new financial education curriculum Pezesha Academy borrowers will be taken through the essential components of the credit system.
+Through our new financial education curriculum Patascore Academy borrowers will be taken through the essential components of the credit system.
 They will understand what a CRB is, what a credit score means, how and why they should aim to improve it, and why they should protect their identity.

 Furthermore, our robust credit scoring platform Patascore ensures that borrowers are scored fairly.
 Quantitative data combined with psychometric data gives us a clear picture of their capability and also their willingness to repay loans, and they are provided with a loan size that accurately represents both.